robertbasic/robertbasic.com-hugo/content/blog/creating-a-postgresql-user-in-ansible.md

 +++
 draft = true
-date = "2016-06-27T06:19:28+02:00"
+date = "2016-06-28T17:18:22+02:00"
-title = "Creating a PostgreSQL user in Ansible" slug = "creating-a-postgresql-user-in-ansible" description = "" tags = [""]
+title = "Creating a PostgreSQL user in Ansible" slug = "creating-a-postgresql-user-in-ansible" description = "How to create the first PostgreSQL user in Vagrant with Ansible provisioning" tags = ["ansible", "vagrant", "provisioning", "postgresql"] categories = ["Programming", "Development", "Software"] 2016 = ["06"]
-categories = [""]
-2016 = ["06"]

 +++
-Lately I've been playing around with provisioning a PostgreSQL server with Ansible in a local Vagrant machine that runs a Fedora 23 image.
+Lately I've been playing around with provisioning a [PostgreSQL](https://www.postgresql.org/) server with [Ansible](https://www.ansible.com/) in a local [Vagrant](https://www.vagrantup.com/) machine that runs a Fedora 23 image.

 The first task after installing and starting the PostgreSQL server is to create a database user and a database.
 So far I have found an ugly way, a really ugly way and a nice way to do this.